-The initial injury must have occurred within the state or on those portions of the American Indian reservations within the state.
+The initial injury must have occurred within the state, district, or territory, or on those portions of the American Indian reservations within the state.

 Note: The collection of all resident violent deaths is essential for calculating population-based rates.
 The collection of all occurrent fatal injuries is essential for designing and evaluating prevention efforts focused on specific communities.
 Usually the state of residence and state of occurrence of a fatal injury will be the same, but every state will have some exceptions.
 States are expected to collect violent deaths among their residents, wherever they occur, and fatal violent injuries occurring within their borders irrespective of residence.
-If the states of residence and injury occurrence are both NVDRS states, the state of injury occurrence is responsible for collecting the information.
+However, if the states of residence and injury occurrence are different, the state of injury occurrence is responsible for collecting the information.
+For example, if a resident of state A dies as a result of a fatal injury that occurred in state B, state B is responsible for collecting the information.
+When states receive source documents for an incident that occurred in another state, they may coordinate with the other state responsible for collecting data on that incident by using the Transfer Incident feature in the NVDRS web-based system to share information and transfer ownership to the appropriate state.
+The Transfer Incident feature was added to the web-based system in August 2021 to allow states to transfer incidents directly within the web-based system.
+For guidance on how to use the Transfer Incident feature, please email NVDRS-Software@cdc.gov.